 Vanishing Points

-Parallel lines appear to converge as they vanish (or recede from the eye), and meet at an infinite distance from the observer in an imaginary point called the vanishing point of the system (of parallel lines).
+Parallel lines appear to converge as they recede from the eye and may appear to meet at an imaginary point called the vanishing point of that system of parallel lines.

 Vanishing Points (primary / secondary)

-Orthogonal Line: An orthogonal line is a parallel line in object space that is co-planar with the central axis of projection or runs parallel to the optic axis (linear perspective), and also at right angles to the picture plane.
+An orthogonal line may be defined as a line in object space that runs parallel to the optic axis or central axis of projection and is at right angles to the picture plane.
+In one-point perspective, such lines converge towards the primary vanishing point.

 Horizontal Planes and Lines

-Closely associated with the visual phenomena of the vanishing point and the horizon line, are the horizontal plane and the vanishing trace.
+Closely associated with the visual phenomena of the vanishing point and the horizon line, are the vanishing planes and vanishing traces.

-Horizontal parallel planes appear to approach one another as they recede from the eye, and meet at an infinite distance from the observer in an imaginary (horizontal) straight line known as the vanishing trace.
+Horizontal parallel planes appear to approach one another as they recede from the eye and may appear to meet at an imaginary horizontal straight line known as the vanishing trace.

 Horizon Line (physical/optical/true = outdoor and horizontal)